cpacey/moquette/README.md

 removed most features from the new Kafka-based ProtocolProcessor, including:

 1. Security/auth
-1. Qos 1 & 2 (session storage, message storage, queueing, etc)
+1. Qos 1 & 2 (session storage, message storage, queuing, etc)
 1. Will Topics
 1. Retained messages (while we will need these, removing them helped us get moving, and our time-box elapsed before we got back to it)

-It's also worth noting that I did not modigy the existing test suite, which of course fails miserably now.
+It's also worth noting that I did not modify the existing test suite, which of course fails miserably now.
 I did not create or maintain my own tests due to the experimental nature of this exercise - the investment in tests did not seem like a good investment given the timeframe and focus on scale/performance (which